conornally/starbug2/README.md

        --generate-psf             : Generate a single PSF.
-Set FILTER, DET_NAME, PSF_SIZE with -s --generate-region   a.fits : Make a ds9 region file with a detection file --generate-run      *.fits : Generate a simple run script --clean-table       a.fits : Clean up an individual table --version                  : Print starbug2 version
+Set FILTER, DET_NAME, PSF_SIZE with -s --generate-region   a.fits : Make a ds9 region file with a detection file --generate-run      *.fits : Generate a simple run script --version                  : Print starbug2 version

        --apply-zeropint    a.fits : Apply a zeropoint (-s ZEROPOINT=1.0) to a.fits